China anti-virus curbs spur fears of global economic impact - NewsBreak

 Guangzhou announced plans last week to build quarantine facilities for nearly 250,000 people.
 It said 95,300 people from another district, Haizhu, were being moved to hospitals or quarantine.

-Factories in Shijiazhuang were told to operate under “closed-loop management,” a term for employees living at their workplaces.
-That adds costs for food and living space.
+The government of Shijiazhuang, a city of 11 million people south-west of Beijing, said factories that want to keep operating must impose “closed-loop management”, the official term for employees living at their workplaces.
+That imposes extra costs for food and living space.

+Businesspeople and economists see the changes in anti-virus controls as a step toward eventually lifting controls that isolate China from the rest of the world.
+But they say “zero Covid” might stay in place until as late as the second half of next year.

+Entrepreneurs are pessimistic about the outlook despite government promises of less disruptive anti-virus measures, according to a survey by Peking University researchers and financial company Ant Group Ltd.

 The ruling party needs to vaccinate millions of elderly people before it can lift controls that keep out most foreign visitors, economists and health experts say.